heussd/bpm-camunda-kogito-at-a-gallop/readme.md

 ## Agenda

 - BPM and its ecosystem
-- Model our own process featuring
+- Model our own process featuring:
   - human tasks
   - service invokes
-- Implement and deploy it
+- Implement and deploy it...
   - ... in Camunda 7
   - ... in Kogito
 - Reflect about our impressions

 <!-- section -->